 Will I still be able to access BaltimoreSun.com stories through Facebook, Twitter, or search engines?

 As long as a link or post on a social site or search engine is live, you will be able to click through to that story.
 We want to encourage Unlimited (Full) Digital Access subscribers to share links with their friends and followers who may not be subscribers yet.

 Do death notices or obituaries count toward the page limit?

-No. Death notices do not count toward the monthly limit.
-Obituary articles written by our reporters found in other channels including, local news, national news and sports channels will count toward the monthly limit.
+No. Death notices do not count toward the free article limit.
+Obituary articles written by our reporters found in other channels, including local news, national news and sports channels, will count toward the free article limit.

 Access to crosswords and games is unlimited.
 You do not need to be a subscriber.